 One shoe, five heights - a great solution for keeping high heels from damaging your feet.

-One high-heel related problem in particular could be helped by this innovative design: hammertoes!
+We can help one high-heel-related problem in particular with this innovative design: hammertoes!
 A hammertoe is a contracture of one or both joints of the second, third, fourth, or fifth toes.
-This abnormal bending can put pressure on the toe when wearing shoes, causing problems to develop.
+This abnormal bending can pressure the toe when wearing shoes, causing problems to develop.
 Common symptoms of hammertoes include pain or irritation of the toe, formation of corns on the top or sides of the toe, and calluses that begin to appear on the bottom of the toe or on the ball of the foot.

 The most common cause of hammertoe is a muscle and tendon imbalance.
 This imbalance, which leads to a bending of the toe, results from mechanical (structural) changes in the foot that occur over time in some people.
 Hammertoes are often aggravated by shoes that don't fit properly and, in some cases, ill-fitting shoes can actually cause the contracture that defines hammertoe.